SAP/node-hdb/README.md

 Different Representations of Query Results
 -----------------------------------
-The default representation of a single row is an Object where the property names are the columnDisplayNames of the resultSetMetadata.
+The default representation of a single row is an object where the property names are the columnDisplayNames of the resultSetMetadata:

 ```js
 var command = 'select top 1 * from t1';